tyanyuy3125/RenderToy/README.md

     * Importing wavefront OBJ model file.
     * Exporting PPM & BMP image file.

+## Getting Started
+Pre-requirements:
+* CMake 3.10+
+* GNU G++ 9.4.0+ or Clang++ 10.0.0+
+> Currently Clang++ could not compile RenderToy, since Clang++ provides about 20% speed improvement, this is not intended, we are looking into this issue.

+Meanwhile we recommend you use VSCode as it is well integrated with CMake.
+After opening the project directory in VSCode, press Ctrl+Shift+P then enter CMake: Configure - VSCode will do everything you need.

+## Launch Targets
+* Tests - Unit test module for the project.
+* CornellBox - A demo rendering the famous Cornell Box scene.
+* WithOIDN - (WIP) A demonstration of Intel® Open Image Denoise integration.
+* ProceduralTexture - A demo rasterizing procedural textures supported by RenderToy.
+* Interactive - (WIP) Live preview demo on X11.
+* TestRenderer - Just a test.

 ## Features
 * Unique project structure, unlike any other open source ray tracers.
 * High abstraction.